themichaelyang/tautology.town/_posts/2025/2025-11-17-learning-oauth2.md

 ---
 layout: post
-title: "Learning about: OAuth 2.0 authorization code grants"
+title: "Learning about OAuth 2.0 authorization code grants"
 ---

 Over the weekend, I learned how to integrate a client app with OAuth 2.0 to add "login with" functionality.
 Here's how I understand it.